rave-engine/python3-android/README.md

 Building requires:

 1. Linux or macOS.
 Ubuntu 14.04, Arch Linux and macOS Sierra tested.
-2. Android NDK r14 beta 1 or above installed and environment variable ``$ANDROID_NDK`` points to its root directory.
+2. Android NDK r16 beta 1 installed and environment variable ``$ANDROID_NDK`` points to its root directory.
+NDK r14 or r15 may work yet not fully tested.
 NDk r13 or below is not supported.
-3. git and python3.7 in $PATH
+3. git and python3.7 in $PATH.
+It's recommended to use the latest git-master to build python3.7.

 Running requires: